fieldtrip/website/tutorial/cluster_permutation_timelock.md

 ### Reading in the data

 We will now read and preprocess the data.
-If you would like to continue directly with the already preprocessed data, you can download it from the FieldTrip FTP server ([dataFIC_LP.mat ](https://download.fieldtriptoolbox.org/tutorial/beamformer/dataFIC.mat) [& dataFC)LP.mat ](https://download.fieldtriptoolbox.org/tutorial/beamformer/dataFC.mat).
+If you would like to continue directly with the already preprocessed data, you can download it from [dataFIC_LP.mat](https://download.fieldtriptoolbox.org/tutorial/beamformer/dataFIC.mat) and [dataFC)LP.mat](https://download.fieldtriptoolbox.org/tutorial/beamformer/dataFC.mat).
 Load the data into MATLAB with the command 'load' and skip to Permutation test.

 Otherwise run the following code: